-An indoor planter containing feline favorites such as catnip and wheat grass for them to chew on (available at pet supply stores).
+An indoor planter containing feline favorites such as catnip and wheat grass for them to chew.

 Train him to walk on a cat harness and leash, and take him for a stroll.

-Give her lots of your time and attention — set aside play time each day.
+Give her lots of your time and attention — set aside daily play time.

-Consider building a catio — a fully-enclosed outdoor cat-patio — attached to the house where your cat can enjoy an outdoor experience.
+Consider building a catio — a fully-enclosed outdoor cat-patio — attached to the house where your cat can enjoy the outdoors.